 Centralized versus Decentralized: Some countries have a centralized system and others have a decentralized system.
 In a centralized system, there will be an individual at the national level that leads the entire system for the country, with local offices that answer to the national level.
 For example, New Zealand has a Chief Coroner who is responsible for oversight of the work of all sub-national level coroners to ensure orderly, efficient and standardized practice throughout the country.
 In a medical examiner system, it is the role of a Chief Medical Examiner at the national level to oversee the work of subnational level medical examiners to ensure orderly, efficient and standardized practice throughout the country.
-In a police-led system, the chief of police or the head of a medicolegal death investigation division within the national police department supervises medicolegal death investigations conducted by local police departments throughout the country.
+In a law enforcement-led system, the chief of police, chief prosecutor, or the head of a medicolegal death investigation division within the national police department or prosecutor's office, supervises medicolegal death investigations conducted by local police departments throughout the country.